agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 Early on, we made a security mistake.
-The direct mode ran the LLM on the client side.
-This meant users needed API keys.
+The direct mode ran the L L M on the client side.
+This meant users needed A P I keys.
 Not only is this a security risk, but it's inconvenient.
 We moved to a server-side architecture.
+[PAUSE:1500]
+This was an architectural flaw we caught relatively early.
+In our first version of direct mode, the client C L I tool would load the A P I key from the user's environment and make L L M calls directly.
+This is bad for several reasons.
+First, every user needs their own A P I key, which is friction for adoption.
+Second, A P I keys in client environments can leak.
+Third, you can't update the prompts without users pulling new code.
+Fourth, there's no centralized rate limiting or cost control.
+It's a distributed mess.
+The fix was to create a direct agent server that runs on port eight zero zero five.
+Now clients make H T T P requests to the server, and the server holds the A P I keys securely.
+You can update prompts server side, implement rate limiting, monitor costs, and users don't need any credentials.
+It's the right architecture for production.
 [PAUSE:2500]
 -->